RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 Before configuring an Active-Active database, you must:

-- If the Active-Active database spans a WAN, establish a VPN between each networks that hosts a cluster with a CDRB instance.
+- If the Active-Active database spans a WAN, establish a VPN between each networks that hosts a cluster with an instance.
 - Setup [RS clusters]({{< relref "/rs/administering/cluster-operations/new-cluster-setup.md" >}}) for each Active-Active database instance.

     All clusters must have the same RS version.